 Summer ski conditions are corn snow and weather is typically stable.
 Temperatures vary between 40 and 60 degrees F. Learn more about snow and terrain at Tordrillo Mountain Lodge.

 Expect long days and little sleep as the fun never stops under the midnight sun!
-After skiing, guests return to the lodge, where there is time for spa services, a massage, and après ski before dinner.
+After activities, guests return to the lodge, where there is time for spa services, a massage, and après fish before dinner.
 On the morning of their departure date, guests are flown back to Lake Hood, where guests are transferred to the Anchorage International Airport or an Anchorage location of their choice.

 The lodges that are available for summer are the Main Lodge and Private Cabins and Moose Hall.

 Did you know glaciers are found on every continent in the world except Australia?
 In fact, these slow-moving rivers of ice cover 10 percent of...